sunaku/dasht/man/man1/dasht-docsets-remove.1.markdown

 ## DESCRIPTION

 Removes installed [Dash] docsets whose names match the *NAME* regex(7) patterns.
-If no *NAME*s are given, all available docsets are matched.
+If no *NAME*s are given, all installed docsets are matched.
-You are prompted to confirm this destructive operation for each match.
+Unless forced, this operation prompts you to confirm it for every match.

+## OPTIONS

+`-f`, `--force`
+  Forces the operation by overriding the interactive confirmation prompt.

 ## ENVIRONMENT